Seven Wonders (series): The Colossus Rises

-The Colossus Rises is the first book in the series, and was released on February 5, 2013.
+The Colossus Rises is the first book in the series and was released on February 5, 2013.

 The day after thirteen-year-old Jack McKinley is told he has six months to live, he awakens on a mysterious island, where a secret organization promises to save his life—with one condition.
 Jack and three other kids: Aly Black, Cass Williams, and Marco Ramsay, must lead a mission to retrieve seven lost magical objects known as Loculi, which can save their lives only when combined together correctly.
 The Loculi have been missing for a thousand years, lost amongst the ruins and relics of the Seven Wonders of the Ancient World.
 With no one else to turn to and no escape in sight, the four kids have no choice but to undertake the quest.
 On their quest, they learn more about one another and the secret superhuman abilities each possesses, but Jack has trouble finding out his own inner strength.
-The first Wonder they visit is the Colossus of Rhodes, where they realize that there’s way more than just their lives at stake when a mythical creature kidnaps Cass and an enemy organization, known as the Massa, threaten to get the Loculus before them.
+The first Wonder they visit is the Colossus of Rhodes, where they realize that there is way more than just their lives at stake when a mythical creature kidnaps Cass and an enemy organization, known as the Massa, threaten to get the Loculus before them.

 Lost in Babylon

-Lost in Babylon is the second book in the series, and was released on October 29, 2013.
+Lost in Babylon is the second book in the series and was released on October 29, 2013.

 After unearthing the first Loculus and defeating the Colossus of Rhodes, Jack and his friends are in worse shape than when they first set out.
 Marco has disappeared without a trace, along with the first Loculus.
 With no time to spare and no one else to turn to, Jack and the group have no choice but to follow the only clues they have and to head off on the next leg of their quest—to the Hanging Gardens of Babylon.

 The Tomb of Shadows

-The Tomb of Shadows is the third book in the series, and was released on May 13, 2014.
+The Tomb of Shadows is the third book in the series and was released on May 13, 2014.

 With Babylon in ruins, Marco on the Massa side, and long-held secrets coming unraveled, the Select don’t know whom to trust or where to turn.
-With their G7W powers are manifesting at a furious pace, Jack, Aly, and Cass have no choice but to continue their quest.
+With their G7W powers manifesting at a furious pace, Jack, Aly, and Cass have no choice but to continue their quest.
 As lives hang in the balance, the friends rush to the next stop on their quest, the famed Mausoleum at Halicarnassus.
 Here they have to face down their own demons and engage in a battle with the shadows of the dead.